ricedust-school/art108-blog/prototyping.md

 ![](https://cdn.discordapp.com/attachments/514222690580693017/1155047534604066876/IMG_3046.jpg)

 In play session two, I explained the rules to a friend and found the game was pretty easy to teach and pick up in just a minute or two.
-I implemented a few ideas I'd had since the first playthough in this game:
+I implemented a few ideas I'd had since the first playthrough in this game:

 1. I expanded the player hand from 3 to 5 cards to encourage meaningful decision making.
 2. I enforced a board pattern where red and black cards needed to alternate to create a checkerboard pattern.
 I hoped that this would inspire more creative gameplay by imposing limitations where before, any card could be played anywhere.

-In 1v1's, I noticed that once one player had gotten a lead, it was diffult to catch up.
+In 1v1's, I noticed that once one player had gotten a lead, it was difficult to catch up.
 I introduced a rule where in order to move onto the finish card, you had to roll 12 minus the card you came from.
 For example, in order to move from a 5 onto the winning card, you had to roll a 12 - 5 = 7 or higher.
 This gave players who were behind the opportunity to catch up by barring the leading player from easily gaining access to the finish card.

 My friend quickly discovered a strategy to exploit this mechanic.
 Intentionally placing a low-value card in front of the finish card can act as a barrier for players who are ahead because the 12 minus rule required of the player a higher and thus more difficult roll in order to win.